Quantifying Spacetime Integration across a Partition with Synergy

 \section{Abstract}

-In service to the mathematical underpinnings of the Information Integration Theory of Consciousness (IIT), we introduce four measures of integration based on the partial information decomposition framework.
+In service to the mathematical underpinnings of the Information Integration Theory of Consciousness (IIT), we introduce four principled measures of integration based on the partial information decomposition framework.
 We compare our measures to current IIT practice in simple deterministic networks.
-We find synergy-based measures more suitable for IIT's use-case than current practice.
-Outside IIT, these measures could also be useful as measures of complexity for discrete dynamical systems. \\ \textbf{Keywords:} synergy, integration, partial information decomposition, information integration theory, phi
+Our measures are the first IIT-related state-dependent integration measures to naturally obey standard infotheoretic lower and upper bounds.
+Matching IIT4, the four measures are non-Shannon, but outside IIT they work just as well as standard Shannon-based measures of irreducibility in discrete dynamical systems. \\ \textbf{Keywords:} synergy, integration, partial information decomposition, information integration theory, phi